This biannual learning unit is being organized in 2020-2021

 3. to give thought to the future of the French language and the institutional Francophonia.

-The course curriculum will enable students to tackle political and didactic questions, e.g.: what is French?
-Why and / or how should we protect it?
-How can it be described?
-What standards should be taught?
+The course curriculum will enable students to tackle political and didactic questions, e.g.: What is French?
+Why and / or how should we promote it?
+Which variety should be taught?
 Etc.